-My mom has been making this recipe practically weekly ever since.
+My mom has been making the cookie recipe practically weekly ever since.
 No exaggeration!
-She recalls that Aimée said it was a recipe from the Sesame Street show.
-Aimée doesn’t remember that part. 😉

 Simply by using a baking dish instead of a cookie sheet, I’ve turned this incredible peanut butter cookie recipe into a crazy, yummy fudge recipe.
 And oh my — watch out — is it good!